 But still, there could be a few advantages in selling your products with Squarespace, as we’ll see in the video below.

 - Business: $18 for small stores and a 3% fee per transaction

 - Online Store Basic: $26 no transaction fees

 - Online Store Advanced: $40 with advanced ecommerce features like real-time carrier shipping

 Why choose Squarespace over Shopify?

 If you want a good looking site with a solid blog.
-It’s a bit cheaper than Shopify, but not that much.
-Really, it’s more about whether Squarespace’s clean, minimalist aesthetic appeals to you in the first place.
+It’s a bit cheaper than Shopify especially if you need a real-time shipping rate calculator.
+Really, it’s also about whether Squarespace’s clean, minimalist aesthetic appeals to you in the first place.

 200,000 ecommerce owners can’t be wrong, you’d think.
 While Jimdo is primarily known as a website builder, it would appear they are also popular with online store creators.
 If I had to guess, I’d say it’s thanks to their free offer, rather than their amazing features.

 Still, Jimdo is a good solution for beginners who want something simple, fast and efficient.
 At least, if you want to sell physical products, as you’ll read in the cons below.

 - Free: $0 sell a maximum of 5 products.